Michael Cabonargi: Cook County Board of Review

 In March 2018, Cabonargi's campaign was asked by the Board of Ethics to return $68,950 in funds received from 97 contributions that were in excess of limits.

-In 2019, Cabornargi sought more staff for his district.
+Cabonargi complied with the Board of Ethics ruling and returned the $68,950 in donations and cited the multiple changes in county reporting measures.

 In 2020, Cabonargi voiced disagreement with a notion expressed by former Cook County clerk David Orr that the Cook County Board of Review has a "longtime pay-to-play culture" and needed reform.
-Cabonargi argued that existing ethics protocols were sufficient.

-Cabonargi has expressed concern over the number of appeals being filed increasing at a rate he has characterized as unsustainable.
+Cabonargi said "the Board of Review has ethics protocols in place to ensure transparency and professionalism..."

 In 2022, Cabonargi lost his bid for reelection to the Cook County Board of Review.
 His loss to political newcomer Samantha Steele was considered an upset to the incumbent Cabonargi.

 2020 Clerk of the Circuit Court of Cook County campaign

 In 2020, Cabonargi ran to replace outgoing Clerk of the Circuit Court of Cook County Dorothy A. Brown.

-Cabonargi was regarded as a frontrunner in the primary.

 Cabonargi received the endorsement of the Cook County Democratic Party.
 He also was endorsed by the Chicago Federation of Labor and Chicago Sun-Times He additionally received endorsements from Dick Durbin, Toni Preckwinkle, and Jesse White.

 Cabonargi pledged, if elected, to modernize the office.

-During the campaign, all three of Cabonargi's opponents (Richard Boykin, Iris Martinez, and Jabob Meister) accused him of "pay to play".
-Cabonargi denied any wrongdoing.
-Jacob Meister further accused him of using his position on the Cook County Board of Review to help generate income for companies his wife worked at.
-Meister also alleged that he had violated the Cook County ethics ordinance on numerous occasions and had established a "backdoor entity" to get around donation limits.
 Meiseter filed an ethics complaint against Cabonargi in mid-January 2020 alleging that Cabonargi had accepted $120,000 in improper campaign donations from individuals who had argued property tax appeals before him at the Cook County Board of Review.
 Cabonargi's campaign claimed the allegations in the ethics complaint were false.

-Cabonargi placed second, losing to Iris Martinez, whose victory in the primary was regarded as an upset.
+Cabonargi placed second, losing to Iris Martinez.

 Regional Director of the Department of Health and Human Services

 In early 2023, Cabornargi sent an email to colleagues within the Democratic Party to inform them that he would be departing his role in Illinois' State Democratic Central Committee in order to accept an appointment by President Joe Biden to serve as a regional director for the Department of Health and Human Services.
-The Biden administration has not yet made a formal announcement of this appointment.
+He was formally appointed to this role on March 13, 2023.